 If a threat was detected, the railway operators couldn’t comprehend the analysts’ instructions, and the analysts didn’t understand the intricacies of the railway systems—or the implications of disruption.

 As I already mentioned, cybersecurity in railways is different than in any other industry.
 A generic, broad-stroke approach just doesn’t work.
+You need a dedicated railway cybersecurity platform, especially built for the rail sector.
 Analysts must understand the unique complexities of railway operations, communication, and signalling.
 And at the same time, railway operators and infrastructure managers need to understand the realities of cyber threats so they will “get on board” and collaborate.

 So, one of the first things I did as CISO sent the cybersecurity analysts to a railway foundations course, and send the railway operation control staff to a cybersecurity foundations course.
 Once the groups were able to understand each other, we had excellent collaboration.

-This means improving team readiness and creating an actionable playbook for responding to cybersecurity threats.
+This means improving team readiness and creating an actionable playbook for efficient rail incident response.